kylevh/be2t/README.md

-# Snapshot Analyzer
+# BE Automation Internal Tool

 A Python-based desktop application for analyzing and viewing snapshots of backend testing coverage data using tkinter gui.

 ## Project Overview

-The Snapshot Analyzer allows users to:
+The BE Automation Internal Tool allows users to:
-- Browse projects and their snapshots through an calendar
+- Browse projects and their snapshots through a calendar
 - View snapshot data for specific dates
-- Generate .xlsx files from snapshot data
+- Generate .csv files from snapshot data
-- View coverage over time
+- View coverage over time in a simple graph format

 ## Prerequisites